What is Resistance To Change?

 The organization itself is also a reason that prevents changes to take place appropriately.
 Organizational resistance causes businesses to become rigid and unwilling to change in response to external or internal pressures.
 The common causes of organizational resistance are mentioned below:

-- Threat To Power – Top managers typically opposes change because they see it as a challenge to their position of authority and influence within the company.
+- Threat To Power – Top managers typically oppose change because they see it as a challenge to their position of authority and influence within the company.

 - Group Inertia – Sometimes people resist change because the group they are a part of does.
 How devoted a member is to the group and how successfully the group resists the change will determine the intensity and force of resistance.